LandSandBoat/lsb-wiki/Client-installation-setup-[Windows-10].md

 ## 1. Install, configure and update Final Fantasy XI Ultimate Collection - Seekers Edition

-**a.** [Official link to download US installation files](http://www.playonline.com/ff11us/download/media/install_win.html) (get all of them).
+1. [Official link to download US installation files](http://www.playonline.com/ff11us/download/media/install_win.html) (get all of them).
 These files include updates until april 2019.

-**b.** Extract the files first by executing the "FFXIFullSetup_US.part1.exe" then proceed to the installation through "FFXISetup.exe" (freshly extracted).
+2. Extract the files first by executing the "FFXIFullSetup_US.part1.exe" then proceed to the installation through "FFXISetup.exe" (freshly extracted).

-**c.** Once the whole installation is complete, execute PlayOnline Viewer.
+3. Once the whole installation is complete, execute PlayOnline Viewer.
 If an update is available, click on "Next", then:
 * Select "Update" ; once this is done, click on "OK" then "Next".
 PlayOnline Viewer should restart automatically.
 * Select "For PlayOnline Members!".
 * On the next screen, enter whatever informations you want (doesn't matter if they're accurate or not) in the "Member Name" and "PlayOnline ID"  fields.